A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

-where $\mathbf x_i$ is a $d$-dimensional vector of predictor variables, $\beta_0$ is an intercept, $\pmb\beta$ is a $d$-dimensional vector of regression coefficients, and $\sigma$ is the observation noise.
-A sample of 1,000 data are simulated from this model with $\beta_0=1$, $\pmb\beta^T=(0.1, 5, -5, 10)$, and $\sigma=0.5$.
-The target distribution is the posterior distribution over these six parameters is constructed by taking the likelihood to be the same as the generating distribution (Equation \ref{eqn:regression}), a Gaussian prior with mean 0 and standard deviation 100 for each of the five regression coefficients, and an inverse gamma prior with mean 1 and variance 100 is placed on $\sigma$.
-In addition to the weight function and proposal distribution settings outlined above, this experiment considers $M=1,2,4,6,8,10$, giving a total of 96 algorithm settings.
-To evaluate the Monte Carlo standard error (MCSE) under each setting, 10 datasets are generated and 50 chains are generated under each algorithm setting.
-Each algorithm is run for 90 seconds.
-The posterior mean is computed for each chain and the standard deviation of these posterior means is computed.
-The result is 10 samples of MCSE with respect to the data generative distribution for each setting.
+where $\mathbf x_i$ is a $d$-dimensional vector of predictor variables, $\beta_0$ is the intercept, $\pmb\beta$ is a $d$-dimensional vector of regression coefficients, and $\sigma$ is the observation noise.
+A dataset of $1000$ observations was generated using $d=4$, with true parameters $\beta_0=1$, $\pmb\beta = (0.1, 5, -5, 10)^T$, and $\sigma=0.5$.
+The Bayesian model imposes a Gaussian prior $\mathcal N(0, 100^2)$ for the intercept and each regression coefficient, and an inverse-gamma prior with mean 1 and variance 100 for the $\sigma^2$.
+We evaluate 96 experiment settings, crossing the previously defined proposal configurations and weight functions with candidate pool sizes $M \in \{1,2,4,6,8,10\}$.
+To account for variation in the observation process, we generate 10 independent datasets.
+For each dataset and algorithm configuration, 50 chains are run for 90 seconds.
+The standard deviation of the posterior means across these 50 chains provides a single MCSE estimate; the median of these 10 dataset-level MCSEs is reported.

-The median of the 10 MCSEs is shown in Figure \ref{fig:MCSE all} for all estimated parameters.
-The Monte Carlo error produced by the full proposals is much lower than the component-wise proposals.
-For the component-wise methods, the lowest Monte Carlo error is achieved with 2 candidates draws and tends to either increase or remain constant as more candidate draws are used.
-As the Monte Carlo error increases, the variability in median MCSE between weight functions tends to increase, as can be seen in the results for the component-wise proposals.
+The median MCSE for each parameter is visualized in Figure \ref{fig:MCSE all}.
+The full-block proposals produce substantially lower Monte Carlo error than the component-wise methods across all parameters.
+For the component-wise methods, the lowest Monte Carlo error is achieved at $M=2$, with the error increasing or plateauing as the number of candidates increases.
+As the overall MCSE increases, the variation in performance attributable to the choice of weight function also increases, mostly visible in the component-wise results.
+For simulation results that have been disaggregated by dataset, see Figures S1--S4 in the Supplementary Material.